abaird986/aws-modern-application-workshop/README.md

 ### Overview
 Now that your Mythical Mysfits site is up and running, let's create a way to better understand how users are interacting with the website and its Mysfits.
 It would be very easy for us to analyze user actions taken on the website that lead to data changes in our backend - when mysfits are adopted or liked.
 But understanding the actions your users are taking on the website *before* a decision to like or adopt a mysfit could help you design a better user experience in the future that leads to mysfits getting adopted even faster.
 To help us gather these insights, we will implement the ability for the website frontend to submit a tiny request, each time a mysfit profile is clicked by a user, to a new microservice API we'll create.
 Those records will be processed in real-time by a serverless code function, aggregated, and stored for any future analysis that you may want to perform.

 Modern application design principles prefer focused, decoupled, and modular services.
 So rather than add additional methods and capabilities within the existing Mysfits service that you have been working with so far, we will create a new and decoupled service for the purpose of receiving user click events from the Mysfits website.
 This approach to modular and decoupled microservices should not only apply to the services themselves, but also to infrastructure as code templates.
 Infrastructure as code templates and application code repositories that are shared among many different service components can become just as unwieldy and complex as monolithic applications.
-Rather than updating the existing service stack that you've been working with in the past few modules, you will create a new CloudFormation stack - this will allow all of the components that relate to the streaming stack to exist fully decoupled from the rest of the architecture you've created thus far.
+Rather than updating the existing service stack that you've been working with in the past few modules, you will create a CloudFormation stack - this will allow all of the components that relate to the streaming stack to exist fully decoupled from the rest of the architecture you've created thus far.

 The serverless real-time processing service stack you are creating includes the following AWS resources:
 * An **AWS Kinesis Firehose delivery stream**: Kinesis Firehose is a managed real-time streaming service that accepts data records and automatically ingests them into several possible storage destinations within AWS, examples including an Amazon S3 bucket, or an Amazon Redshift data warehouse cluster.
 Kinesis Firehose also enables all of the records received by the stream to be automatically delivered to a serverless function created with **AWS Lambda** This means that code you've written can perform any additional processing or transformations of the records before they are aggregated and stored in the configured destination.